Decentralized EM Algorithm for Gaussian Mixtures under Data Heterogeneity and Partial Labeling: A Momentum-based Network EM Algorithm

-In most decentralized gradient descent algorithms, the bias introduced by heterogeneous local data can be effectively mitigated by adjusting the selecting a sufficiently small learning rate parameter \citep{shi2015extra,yuan2016convergence}.
-However, in the NNEM Algorithm outlined in Algorithm \ref{alg:NNEM}, both the E-step and M-step calculations utilize closed-form expressions.
-Consequently, there are no tuning parameters, such as learning rates, involved to approximate these expressions.
-As a result, we lose the opportunity to regulate the adverse effects of data heterogeneity.
-As we have demonstrated in the toy example, the parameter updating direction (i.e., the locally computed gradients) is largely affected by local data and can be strongly biased in each computation iteration.
+According to Section \ref{subsec:nnem}, the NNEM estimator is statistically inconsistent with heterogeneously distributed data.
+We next examine the potential causes of this unsatisfactory performance for a remedy.
+Notably, for most decentralized gradient descent algorithms, the bias introduced by heterogeneous data can be effectively mitigated by selecting a sufficiently small learning rate \citep{wu2023network}.
+This is because the information can be passed from one site to another with a long distance on the network with a sufficiently small learning rate.
+However, in the NNEM algorithm outlined in \eqref{eq:nnem}, both the E-step and M-step calculations utilize closed-form expressions without a learning rate type of tuning parameter involved.
+The consequence is that we lose the opportunity to control the decay rate for information exchange across different sites in the network, which in turn leads to seriously biased estimation results.

-The above discussion motivates the proposed momentum network EM algorithm for bias reduction.
-Different from the NNEM algorithm, MNEM incorporates an additional momentum parameter to combine information from both the current step and historical estimators.
-By assigning a smaller weight to the current step estimator, MNEM effectively alleviates the bias caused by data heterogeneity inherent in the current step estimator.